 Download the brochure with information on program content, admission requirements, career prospects, housing and immigration matters, and student life in Tilburg.
 Throughout the year you can take part in various types of events: on-campus, abroad or online.

 Application and Admission - Webinar for Master’s programs

 Are you interested in a Master’s program at Tilburg University, and do you want to know more about the application procedure for international students?
 Take the first step towards a successful application by joining our Application and Admission Webinar for our Master’s programs.
 You can join the webinar at 10:00 or 16:00 on December 1.

 13:30 - 16:00

 Are you curious about life as a student at Tilburg University, or not sure which university you want to attend?
 Join our Campus Experience on January 31 or February 21!
 Discover our compact and green campus with one of our students and find out if Tilburg University is your future home.

 Get to know Tilburg University - Orientation Webinar for Master's programs

 Are you curious about the experiences of international students like you?
 Join our Get to know Tilburg University Webinar led by our international team and discover what it is like to study at Tilburg University!
 It is your one-hour introduction to studying in the Netherlands, the city of Tilburg, and our university.
-You can join the webinar at 10:00 or 16:00 on October 19.
+The next Orientation Webinar is taking place at the beginning of February 2024.